open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/nadaa.md

 ## About me

 I am orignally from Yemen, I came to Jordan four years ago to persue my master in computer science.
-It a pleasure to join OLE,can't wait to join you all :).
+It a pleasure to join OLE, can't wait to meet you all :).

 |*My village*|
 |:--:|